Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: Circling in Orographic Soaring

 \section{Circling in Orographic Soaring}

 Before delving into the proposed solutions to the circling behavior in orographic soaring, we first explain this problem in more detail.
-Circling is a flight behavior observed in orographic soaring, where the MAV fails to converge to the intended soaring position and instead overshoots it, resulting in continuous circular or elliptical flight patterns around the target location.
-This behavior typically arises when the MAV is near a feasible soaring region and consequently reduces its throttle to nearly zero.
-The issue primarily arises from the inherent characteristics of the orographic wind field, where both vertical and horizontal wind speeds vary along the slope, making soaring positions naturally unstable.
-Thus, it is not specific to any particular controller; however, the controller can influence the behavior, either mitigating or exacerbating it.
+Circling is a flight behavior observed in orographic soaring, where the MAV fails to converge to the intended soaring position but instead continuously overshoots it in the perpendicular axis, resulting in continuous circular or elliptical flight patterns around the target location.
+The issue primarily arises from the inherent characteristics of the orographic wind field, where both vertical and horizontal wind speeds vary along the slope.
+A perturbation in one axis, therefore, also creates a perturbation in the other axis, which reduces the stability of soaring at a fixed position.
+While it is not specific to any particular controller, the controller can influence the behavior, either mitigating or exacerbating it.
 To better understand this phenomenon, we present a comprehensive example that illustrates circling behavior in the context of orographic soaring.

 Circling behavior can occur in both indoor and outdoor environments.
 We present two cases observed during an indoor test (figure \ref{f:main_pic_seal} and \ref{f:circling_drawing}) and an outdoor test (figure \ref{f:circling_outdoor} and \ref{f:circling_traj_plot}).
 Depending on the controller settings, two distinct circling patterns emerged: horizontal and vertical.
 One was more prevalent indoors, while the other was more common outdoors, as parameter adjustments were made to accommodate the differences in available altitude and longitudinal space.